louissxu/cs50web-flack/README.md

 As per project hints.
 No SQL database used.
 Therefore:
 * Display name and last channel visited stored client side.
-* No verification of display name colision etc done server side.
+* No verification of display name collision etc done server side.
-* Messages and channel name(s) stored temporarily in server side memory whichg ets reset on restart of flask server.
+* Messages and channel name(s) stored temporarily in server side memory which gets reset on restart of flask server.

 ### CS50Web - Project 2
 An online messaging service built using flask similar in spirit to Slack.\